limkrisha/limkrisha/content/authors/admin/_index.md

   url: https://mfre.landfood.ubc.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: Equipping students with the data analytics tools focused on the FRE sector
+bio: Equipping economists with the data analytics tools focused on the FRE sector

 # Interests to show in About widget
-interests:
+Competencies:
+- Statistical Analysis and Programming
 - Data Analytics
 - Visualization
+- Database Design
+- Dashboard Creation
+- Presentation Skills
-- Communication
+- Forecasting

 # Education to show in About widget
-education:
+Overview:
   courses:
   - course: Term 1 (R, Stata, Tableau, Excel)
     institution: FRE501, FRE502, FRE528, FRE515